pingcap/blog/2017-07-24-tidbbestpractice.md

 ## <span id="practice"> Scenarios and Practices </span>

 In the last section, we discussed some basic implementation mechanisms of TiDB and their influence on usage.
-Let’s start from specific usage scenarios and operation practices.
-We’ll go through from deployment to business supporting.
+Let's start from specific usage scenarios and operation practices.
+We'll go through from deployment to business supporting.

 ### <span id="deploy"> Deployment</span>